Vacation Time Off

 Contact: University Human Resources (UHR) Employee/Labor Relations Office

-This policy provides information regarding accrual and usage of vacation leave.
+This policy provides information regarding accrual and usage of vacation time off.

-Faculty (A-base), professional and scientific (P-base or "P&S"), and pre/post-doctoral research associates (D-base) personnel with appointments exceeding three months, accrue vacation on a monthly basis at the rate of two days for each full month of employment.
+Full-time, non-temporary faculty, professional and scientific (P&S), and pre/post-doctoral research associates with appointments exceeding three months, accrue vacation time off on a monthly basis at the rate of two days for each full month of employment.
 This accrual rate includes two personal holidays per year.
-Vacation credit for full time employees may accrue to twice the annual entitlement.
-Persons employed less than full time accrue pro-rated vacation credit based on their fractional appointment.
+Vacation time off for full-time employees may accrue to twice the annual entitlement.
+Employees employed less than full-time accrue pro-rated vacation time off based on their fractional appointment.
 Maximum accrual is also pro-rated.
-B-base faculty members do not accrue vacation.
+Nine-month faculty are not eligible to accrue vacation time off.

-Merit (E or H base) personnel in permanent positions accrue vacation based on years of continuous employment.
+Merit employees in non-temporary positions accrue vacation based on years of continuous employment.

 - 1 - 4 years: 10 days per year (plus 2 personal holidays)